 It’s not on their radar yet, but in the near future more and more urologists will be working with Sextech in order to treat and diagnose penis patients.
-Sextech is in its pioneering stages right now with just two products on the market (called the LELO F1s Developer’s Kit RED and the LELO F1s prototype), that will be able to provide feedback about your sexual responses and performance.
+Sextech is in its pioneering stages right now with the only product on the market that will be able to provide feedback about your sexual responses and performance, the F1s masturbation sleeve.

 Say for instance that you want to know at which point during intimacy that your penis is most erect — with Sextech, you can find out.
 Want to know which areas of the vagina your penis is stimulating most?
 Sextech will be able to help you there too.
 You see, items in this new field of Sextech feature sensors throughout their designs that, with some programming know-how, will be able to give you feedback on any number of aspects of your performance.

 One absolute fact about penises is that, if you’ve got one, you’ve been insecure about at some point.
 Well, just deal with it and move on because there is as of now no way to make your penis longer or bigger.
 Jelqing, surgery, penis pumps — there are a number of purported methods of increasing the size of your penis but none of them have shown any positive results.